jaredly/j2/Roadmap.md

 ## Next little minute

+- [ ] it would be quite nice if I could infer the type variables for `withHandler`.
+Seems like it shouldn't be too hard, right?

 ### Moving forward with effect crushing

 - [ ] wow gotta make generic functions folks
 - [x] hoist awaits to a block-level, thanks!
 	- [x] make sure nested awaits still work
-- [ ] and then withHandler! yes please.
+- [x] and then withHandler! yes please.
 	- [x] figure out the type
 	- [x] make a third arg to Task for 'inner effects'
 	- [x] get switch case type refinement happening